 Women in Medicine

-The number of women in medicine is steadily rising and this year, for the first time ever, more women than men enrolled in medical school.
+The number of women in medicine is steadily rising and in 2019, more women than men enrolled in medical school.
 MSDC's Women in Medicine Section is physician-led and is dedicated to address the needs of women in medicine.
 The Section is open to women and men.

 If you would like to get involved in the Women in Medicine Section, sign up here.